ClearC2/headlamp/readme.md

   ]
 }
 ```

+These responses will be displayed in the api explorer.
+Because of that, they do not have access to the
+express `req` or `res` objects.
+Zero arguments are passed to functional responses.

 #### `globalResponses`
 Boolean to determine whether to concat the globally defined responses to this route.
 Defaults `true`.